eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   See :ref:`disablepositiveacksqospolicy` for further details.

 .. note::
-     This QoS Policy concerns to |DataReader| entities.
+     This QoS Policy applies to |DataReader| entities.
      :raw-html:`<br />`
      Only the |DisablePositiveACKsQosPolicy::duration-api| Data Member of the :ref:`disablepositiveacksqospolicy` and the |RTPSReliableReaderQos::times-api|
      Data Member can be modified on enabled entities.